VikashLoomba/codex/docs/prompts.md

 3. Type `prompts:` (or start typing the prompt name) and select it with ↑/↓.
 4. Provide any required arguments, press Enter, and Codex sends the expanded content.

+### MCP server prompts

+If you connect Model Context Protocol (MCP) servers that expose prompts via `prompts/list`, Codex automatically loads them when a session starts.

+- Remote prompts appear in the slash popup using the `/prompt:<qualified-name>` form.
+The qualified name combines the server and prompt names (for example, `/prompt:docs__release-notes`).
+- Provide arguments the same way as custom prompts: `KEY=value` pairs after the command.
+Codex validates required arguments before calling the MCP server.
+- When the MCP server returns the prompt content, Codex injects it into the composer as a normal user message so you can immediately run the turn.

 ### Examples

 **Draft PR helper**